canonical/cos-proxy-operator/README.md

 metrics from units, and we wish to relate that to Prometheus and Grafana running in another model named cos, running Kubernetes.

+If you already have a working COS Lite deployment, you can skip creating another one, as well as the steps where you would deploy the COS Lite components one by one.

 Here's the steps to create the models:

 ```